eetukarttunen/SUSE-Group-Project/classifier/README.md

 # Dataset is gitignored, because the file is large.
 Download it yourself from the link above.

-# Classifier doesn't currently work for typical Finnish fish, since the training data only contains pictures of typical fish species from USA.
+# Classifier doesn't currently work for most Finnish fish, since the training data only contains pictures of typical fish species from USA.